scikit-learn-contrib/hiclass/README.md

 If you notice any issues with the documentation or walk-through, please let us know by opening an issue here: [https://github.com/mirand863/hiclass/issues](https://github.com/mirand863/hiclass/issues).

+## Support

+If you run into any problems or issues, please create a [Github issue](https://github.com/mirand863/hiclass/issues) and we'll try our best to help.

+We strive to provide good support through our issue trackers on Github.
+However, if you'd like to receive private support with:

+- Phone / video calls to discuss your specific use case and get recommendations on best practices
+- Private discussions over Slack or Mattermost

+Please reach out to us at fabio.malchermiranda@hpi.de.

 ## Contributing

 We are a small team on a mission to democratize hierarchical classification, and we'll take all the help we can get!
 If you'd like to get involved, here's information on where we could use your help: [Contributing.md](https://github.com/mirand863/hiclass/blob/master/CONTRIBUTING.md)